-Milliman, the OPEB consulting actuary, performed the most recent OPEB valuation as of July 1, 2020, using the 2020 OPEB experience study of actuarial assumptions.
-The revised OPEB Policy not only requires annual OPEB valuations but also requires the actuary to review the reasonableness of the economic and demographic assumptions every three years.
-As a result of the current OPEB policy's increased valuation and review frequency, and for consistency with the retirement benefits valuation and review requirements, the timing of these actuarial projects was adjusted to promote operational efficiency.
+Milliman performed the most recent OPEB valuation as of July 1, 2021, using the 2020 OPEB experience study of actuarial assumptions.
+The OPEB Policy not only requires annual OPEB valuations but also requires the actuary to review the reasonableness of the economic and demographic assumptions every three years.
+As a result of the current OPEB Policy's increased valuation and review frequency, and for consistency with the retirement benefits valuation and review requirements, the timing of these actuarial projects was adjusted to promote operational efficiency.

-Specifically, the OPEB experience study and the OPEB experience study review, and the OPEB valuation reviews as of July 1, 2018 and July 1, 2020 were scheduled in two-year cycles to eliminate a four-year gap between the current and prior OPEB Policy implementation.
+Specifically, the OPEB experience study, OPEB experience study review, and OPEB valuation reviews as of July 1, 2018 and July 1, 2020 were scheduled in two-year cycles to eliminate a four-year gap between the current and prior OPEB Policy implementation.

 The project schedule will revert back to a three-year cycle beginning with the July 1, 2023 OPEB experience study.
-The OPEB valuations will continue to be performed annually in accordance with the OPEB Policy.
+Beginning in 2006, Milliman completed OPEB valuations every two years.
+The OPEB Policy changed the frequency to annual with the July 1, 2017 OPEB valuation.